-After a delightful August medley of Bardic moments in Santa Fe, and a memorable September evening in Manhattan with Zoe Caldwell, we're now savoring events with Jeffrey Horowitz and Ted Rogers of Theatre for a New Audience, with Adam Gopnik of The New Yorker, with Joe Illick of the Santa Fe Concert Association, and with Edwin Booth biographer Alan W. Bloom.
-As we do so, we're eagerly looking forward to programs with CUNY professor Richard McCoy on Wednesday, February 26, with New York Times reporter Sarah Lyall on Monday, March 10, and with Folger biographer Richard Grant on Monday, May 12.
-Engagements will be announced soon for Monday, April 14, and Monday, June 23.
+After a delightful August medley of Bardic moments in Santa Fe, and a memorable September evening in Manhattan with Zoe Caldwell, we're now savoring events with Jeffrey Horowitz and Ted Rogers of Theatre for a New Audience, Adam Gopnik of The New Yorker, and Joe Illick of the Santa Fe Concert Association, as well as with Edwin Booth biographer Alan W. Bloom.
+CUNY professor Richard McCoy, New York Times reporter Sarah Lyall, and Folger biographer Stephen H. Grant.
+We're now looking forward to Manhattan gatherings on Monday, May 12, with Mr. Grant, on Tuesday, May 13, with Yale professor David Kastan, and on Wednesday, May 14, with lexicographer Paul Dickson.
+And we're delighted to announce a luncheon conversation in Washington for Thursday, May 29, with actors Stacy Keach and Edward Gero, who are currently starring in the two parts of "Henry IV" at the Shakespeare Theatre Company.
+Another spring engagement will be announced soon for Monday, June 23, at the National Arts Club in Manhattan.

 Meanwhile, we're looking back to a 2012-13 New York season that opened with critic John Lahr, and proceeded to events with Irene Dash, Nagle Jackson, and James Shapiro, with Julie Taymor and Paul Dickson and Thomas Keith, and finally with Tina Packer and Susannah Carson and with Jesse Berger and Everett Raymond Kinstler.
 At the same time we're recalling a 2011-12 calendar that featured superb programs with John Miller, Joan Darling and Jonathan Richards, Jeffrey Horowitz, David Kastan, Zoe Caldwell, Stacy Keach, Georgianna Ziegler, and Dakin Matthews in Manhattan, and a Centennial Fridays series in Santa Fe at the historic New Mexico Museum of Art.
 We're also taking pride in a 2010-11 season that opened with a GIELGUD gala in honor of F. Murray Abraham, continued with a salute to playwright Edward Albee, and proceeded to programs with writer Ammon Shea, director Brian Kulick, Shakespeare Newsletter editors John Mahon and Thomas Pendleton, "new-media" pioneers Katherine Rowe and Kathleen Fitzgerald, Shakespeare Birthplace Trust director Diana Owen, Trust chairman Stanley Wells, educator Paul Edmondson, and Metropolitan Museum of Art curator Walter Liedtke, script consultant Russell Jackson, historian Michael J. Hirrel, scholar Steven Urkowitz, director and playwright Robert Brustein, novelist Arthur Phillips, and actors Richard Clifford and Sir Derek Jacobi.
 For reminders about our 2009-10 season, click here.